Is this programme for me?

 The modules you can choose from are listed here.
 Please note: modules will run each year subject to viability.
 Many modules offer blended learning and varied assessment methods, to suit a variety of different learning styles.

-What is BSc Health & Clinical Studies and why is it different?
+What is BSc (Hons) Health & Clinical Studies and why is it different?

 What entry qualifications do I need?